Al Schwimmer

+Adolph William Schwimmer (אל שווימר; June 10, 1917 – June 10, 2011) was an American-born Israeli pilot, aerospace engineer, and businessman.
+After serving as an engineer in the Army Air Transport Command during World War II, he provided crucial, albeit illegal, support to what would become the Israeli Air Force by smuggling American warplanes to Israel during its war of independence.
+After immigrating to Israel in 1951, he founded and became the first CEO of Israel Aerospace Industries.

 Early life

-In 1917, Schwimmer was born in New York City, New York, the son of immigrants from Eastern Europe.
+In 1917, Schwimmer was born in New York City, the son of immigrants from Eastern Europe.
 Schwimmer never used his given birth name of Adolph, preferring the nickname "Al".

 Career

 In 1939, Schwimmer began his aerospace career at Lockheed Corporation as an engineer and also received his civilian pilot license.
 During World War II, he worked for TWA and assisted the U.S. Air Transport Command as a flight engineer.

-During the 1948 Arab–Israeli War, Schwimmer used his World War II experience and his contacts to smuggle surplus war planes to Israel.
+During the 1948 Arab–Israeli War, Schwimmer became a Mahal operative, using his World War II experience and his contacts to smuggle 30 surplus war planes to Israel in violation of an arms embargo imposed by President Harry S. Truman.
+Schwimmer also recruited pilots and crew, mostly World War II veterans, to fly circuitous routes to land the planes in Israel.
+The Boeing B-17 Flying Fortresses were smuggled by way of the Azores to Czechoslovakia, then to Israel.
+Using the planes, the Israeli Air Force would bombard a residential neighborhood near Qasr al-Qubba in Cairo on July 15, 1948, during the international phase of the 1948 Palestine war.

 Schwimmer reflected on what motivated these actions in an interview with Boaz Dvir.
-The alternative was described as a "Second Holocaust [...] they believed that those 600,000 Jews were going to die."
-Using circuitous routes, he also recruited the pilots and crews to fly the planes to Israel.
-Many of these men became the nucleus of the Israeli Air Force.
+He described the alternative as allowing a "Second Holocaust" to happen, saying, "I believed those 600,000 Jews were going to die."

-In 1949, Schwimmer returned to the United States and, in 1950, he was convicted in the United States of violating the US Neutrality Acts for smuggling the planes into Israel.
-Schwimmer was stripped of his voting rights and veteran benefits and fined $10,000, but did not receive a prison sentence.
+In 1949, Schwimmer returned to the United States and, in 1950, he was convicted of violating the US Neutrality Acts for smuggling the planes into Israel.
+Schwimmer was stripped of his voting rights and veterans benefits and fined $10,000, but did not receive a prison sentence.
 Schwimmer refused to ask for a pardon, believing that smuggling weapons to help create Israel was the right moral decision to make.
 In 2001, President Bill Clinton gave Schwimmer a presidential pardon.

 In the early 1950s, Schwimmer, who was running an aircraft maintenance company in Burbank, California, was approached by David Ben-Gurion, Israel's then prime minister, who asked Schwimmer to return to Israel and establish an aircraft company for commercial and military purposes.
-Schwimmer acceded to Ben Gurion's request and founded Israel Aerospace Industries, of which he became the first CEO.
+Schwimmer acceded to Ben Gurion's request and founded Israel Aerospace Industries (IAI), of which he became the first CEO.
+When Schwimmer retired in 1988, IAI was the largest company in Israel, valued at $1 billion.
+Sam Lewis, a former codefendant, worked for him as a pilot and consultant and helped set up several airlines in Europe, Asia, and South America.

 Schwimmer was one of the founders of Savyon, but later moved to Tel Aviv.